‘It is possible to raise money by taxing wealth…but there remains a big political choice in who pays, and how much.’Wednesday 9 Dec 2020

 As the economic damage of the COVID pandemic starts to come more sharply into focus, the government is faced with the daunting question of how to pay for it.
 Arun Advani argues that, when the time comes, a wealth tax could be a solution.

-But as the Office for Budget Responsibility’s recent report highlights, the economic damage is likely to be more lasting.
-Even when the economy returns to its pre-crisis levels of unemployment and GDP, tax revenues are likely to fall short of spending by £20-30 billion, and debt as a share of GDP will be higher than at any time since the 1960s.
+But as the Office for Budget Responsibility’s report highlights, the economic damage is likely to be more lasting.
+Even when the economy returns to its pre-crisis levels of unemployment and GDP, tax revenues are likely to fall short of spending by £20–30 billion, and debt as a share of GDP will be higher than at any time since the 1960s.

 The government has already signalled a preference not to return to the austerity of the past decade; even pre-COVID there were plans to increase spending to ‘level up’ less well-off regions of the country.
 This suggests that tax rises will be coming at some point.
 But where should they fall?

 The conventional wisdom is that there are only three taxes that are worth anything, when it comes to raising serious cash: income tax, national insurance contributions, and VAT.
-But analysis released this morning by the Wealth Tax Commission shows the scale of revenues that could be raised by a one-off tax on assets.
+But analysis released by the Wealth Tax Commission shows the scale of revenues that could be raised by a one-off tax on assets.

 Our work shows that a one-off wealth tax paid as 1% a year on wealth after mortgages and other debt above £500,000 per individual – or £1 million per couple split equally – for five years would raise £260 billion.
 That’s equivalent to increasing the basic rate of income tax from 20p to 29p for the same period.
 Setting a threshold of £2 million, so it covers only individuals in the top 1%, it would still raise £80 billion.